AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

 AI exhibits surface-level diversity through different anthropomorphic features in robots, such as voice, avatars, and human-like characteristics.
 Research has indicated that the gendering of AI can affect perceptions and trust levels in users.
 For instance, studies have found that users may exhibit more trust in AI personal assistants whose voice gender matches their own~\cite{lee2021social}.
 Assigning a female gender to AI bots enhances their perceived humanness and acceptance~\cite{borau2021most}.
 Previous studies have indicated a perception bias in AI agents based on gender: male AI agents tend to be viewed as more competent, whereas female AI agents are often perceived as warmer~\cite{ahn2022effect}.
 The perceived gender of the machine can make the social dynamics in hybrid teams even more complicated.
-However, these gendered characteristics in AI also raise concerns about reinforcing stereotypes and biases~\cite{chin2020ai}.
+However, these gendered characteristics in AI also raise concerns about reinforcing stereotypes and biases~\cite{manasi2022mirroring}.
 The influence of AI’s gendered traits on human interactions is an ongoing area of research, with implications for how AI is designed and utilized.
+Despite substantial research on AI gender, there is a notable gap in understanding the influence of other characteristics, such as AI age and ethnicity, on human interactions, highlighting the need for further exploration in this area.